SubkhanM/pyspark-vehicle-price-prediction/README.md

 The goal is to perform data analysis, preprocessing, and train a machine learning model to predict vehicle prices based on given attributes.

 ## 📊 Analysis Goals
-The project focuses on the following tasks:
+The project focuses on the following tasks :

 1. **Data Exploration and Cleaning**
    - Identify missing or inconsistent values.